MitchBradley/Grbl_Esp32-wiki/Latest-WebUI-Branch.md

 ![](http://www.buildlog.net/blog/wp-content/uploads/2018/11/min_spiffs.png)

 Unfortunately there is an error in the definition file (min_spiffs.csv) for this scheme.
 It gives the wrong size for SPIFFS.
 You need to edit the file to be like the following.
-The only change is 0xF000 should be 0x2F000.
 The file is located in this directory.

 C:\Users\<username>\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.0\tools\partitions